Pablo Palacio (writer): Literary career

-In 1927, he published the short story collection Un hombre muerto a puntapiés to the chagrin of his uncle José Ángel Palacio Suárez who, upon reading a review titled Un hombre muerto a puntapiés, por Pablo Palacio  (Note: English: The man who was kicked to death by Pablo Palacio) naively thought his nephew and protégé had committed a crime.
+In 1927, he published the short story collection The Man Who Was Kicked to Death (Un hombre muerto a puntapiés)to the chagrin of his uncle José Ángel Palacio Suárez who, upon reading a review titled Un hombre muerto a puntapiés, por Pablo Palacio (Note: English: The man who was kicked to death by Pablo Palacio) naively thought his nephew and protégé had committed a crime.
 Moreover, according to writer and journalist Alejandro Carrión Aguirre, Palacio's first short story collection sparked quite a scandal, since never before had stories of that nature been written, in a manner that was: irritante, hiriente [...] con un conocimiento de la vida que se parecía al conocimiento que tiene el cirujano de la carne viviente: cortante, ensangrentado.
 (Note: English: Irritating, wounding [...] with such knowledge of life similar to the knowledge that a surgeon has of living flesh: cutting, bloody.)